 About Missing and Owning : While you have been away, Baba.

-I miss you and me and the certain kind of us that we were,
+I miss you and me and the certain kind of us we were,

 together and apart.